China's Xi unwilling to accept vaccines despite threat from protests-U.S. intel | Health

 Chinese leader Xi Jinping is unwilling to accept Western vaccines despite the challenges China is facing with COVID-19, and while recent protests there are not a threat to Communist Party rule, they could affect his personal standing, U.S. Director of National Intelligence Avril Haines said on Saturday.
 Although China's daily COVID cases are near all-time highs, some cities are taking steps to loosen testing and quarantine rules after Xi's zero-COVID policy triggered a sharp economic slowdown and public unrest.

 China has not approved any foreign COVID vaccines, opting for those produced domestically, which some studies have suggested are not as effective as some foreign ones.
 That means easing virus prevention measures could come with big risks, according to experts.
-The White House said earlier in the week that China had not asked the United States for vaccines.
+China had not asked the United States for vaccines, the White House said earlier in the week.

 One U.S. official told Reuters there was "no expectation at present" that China would approve western vaccines.
 "It seems fairly far-fetched that China would greenlight Western vaccines at this point.
 It's a matter of national pride, and they'd have to swallow quite a bit of it if they went this route," the official said.